Analysis

 • • Target: ~125,000 boomer-owned manufacturing companies employing 2.6 million workers

-• • Holding Period: 10 years, with recapture for employment reduction, excess leverage, or offshoring
+• • Holding Period: 10 years, with tacking for inheritance, gift, and divorce

 Economic Benefits — GDP Impact